nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_adv.rst

 When the :ref:`nrf_desktop_ble_bond` triggers erase advertising or Bluetooth peer change, the |ble_adv| reacts on the received ``ble_peer_operation_event``.

-* If there is a peer connected over Bluetooth, the |ble_adv| triggers disconnection and submits a :c:struct:`ble_peer_event` with :cpp:member:`state` set to :cpp:enum:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the planned disconnection.
+* If there is a peer connected over Bluetooth, the |ble_adv| triggers disconnection and submits a :c:struct:`ble_peer_event` with :cpp:member:`state` set to :c:enum:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the planned disconnection.
 * Otherwise the Bluetooth advertising with the newly selected Bluetooth local identity is started.

 Avoiding connection requests from unbonded centrals when bonded